QUARK-framework/QUARK-framework/README.md

     A module must have a preprocess and postprocess method, as required by the Core abstract base class.
     A module's interface is defined by the type of data parameter those methods receive and return, dictating which other modules it can be connected to.
     Types defining interfaces should be chosen form QUARKs predefined set of types to ensure compatibility with other modules.
-TODO: insert link
     """

     @override